The PEARLS Project: Positive Exposure Ambassadors’ Real Life Stories

-This groundbreaking educational program invites K-12 students, teachers, and healthcare providers to learn about the real life experiences of individuals and their families living with genetic, physical, cognitive and behavioral differences.
+This groundbreaking educational program invites audiences to learn about the real life experiences of individuals and their families living with genetic, physical, intellectual and behavioral differences.

 Audience participants are introduced to a photo exhibition of people living with difference (PEARLS Ambassadors), which then comes alive, as the children, adults and families from the photographs, blog about their lives and experiences through a password protected, online forum.
 The POSITIVE EXPOSURE team approves all posts.